 LED sets are now available in wall-filling sizes, but the largest sets come with a wallet-emptying price tag.
 If you are interested in a screen size over 90 inches, a home-entertainment projector might be a worthwhile, cost-effective alternative.
 However, projectors require more care than standard TV sets.
 We will focus on the details of that care and name some projectors to consider elsewhere in this report.

-In an attempt to get buyers to open their wallets, TV makers have been adding lots of high-tech goodies to sets.
+In an attempt to get consumers to buy a new set, TV makers have been adding lots of high-tech goodies to their offerings.
 There's 3D, of course, and "Smart" features that let you access content directly from the Internet or from your personal computer.
-Things we never had to worry about before, such as refresh rate, are now front and center on the features list and in advertisements.
-LED backlights are now the norm on even cheap LCD TVs -- which is why these sets are now called LED TVs by most -- but the type of back light (either edge-lit or direct-lit) is something you might need to think about before putting your hard-earned dollars down on your next set.
+Things we never had to consider before, such as refresh rate, are now front and center on the features list and in advertisements.

-On the other hand, maybe you just want a TV with a great or simply a good picture at a price that's easy on your wallet.
-Image quality is defined by a few different factors including how deep a level of black a set can obtain, how accurate and saturated colors appear, how uniform the picture looks across the screen, and how free the image is of artifacts like curved lines that aren't smooth and other image-processing bobbles.
+On the other hand, maybe you just want a TV with a great, or simply a good, picture at a price that's easy on your wallet.
+Image quality is defined by a few different factors, including how deep a level of black a set can obtain, how accurate and saturated colors appear, how uniform the picture looks across the screen, how well it handles fast motion, and how free the picture is of image-processing bobbles like curved lines that are slightly jagged rather than perfectly smooth.